mara557/data-baristas-final-project/README.md

 ## Project Background

-This project uses Python running on AWS Lambda to extract data from an S3 bucket, transform it within the Lambda, and load the data into Redshift using SQS with a different Lambda.
-The data is then analyzed on an EC2 instance to provide insights, and CloudWatch information is visualized using Grafana.
+This project uses Python running on AWS Lambda to extract data from an S3 bucket, transform it within the Lambda, and load the data into Redshift.
+The data is then analysed on an Grafana to provide insights.

 We started by building a local proof of concept in Visual Studio Code with Python scripts, Docker, and Adminer for database management, and then integrated it into AWS.